-This class is a culmination of a student's coursework, including a review of management requirements, billing and coding, quality control, professionalism, mentoring, and general preparation for becoming a nutritionist.
+This class is a culmination of a student's coursework, including a review of management requirements, billing and coding, quality control, professionalism, mentoring and general preparation for becoming a registered dietician.
 Role-playing and collaboration will be emphasized.

-Prerequisite: NU 410, NU 430
+Prerequisites: NU 410 and NU 470